xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

         x :: recursiveResult
 ```

 Clearly, a value is being constructed by the expression `x :: recursiveResult` after the recursive call `replicateNotTailRecursiveB (n - 1) x`.
-This means that the function isn’t tail recursive.
+This means that the function isn't tail recursive.
 The solution is to write the function using an *accumulating parameter*.
 This is often done by using an auxiliary function that accepts the accumulating parameter:

 ```F#
 let rec replicateAux n x acc =